200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-Ghostwriter.md

 EVERY CHAPTER:
 1) Scan: select a THEME in play to focus on.
 2) Interpreter: deal out CHAPTER+2 [elements].
-3) Scan: describe a context for each [element]: ìClara is longing for freedomî.
+3) Scan: describe a context for each [element]: ‚ÄúClara is longing for freedom‚Äù.
 4) Interpreter: select CHAPTER [elements].
 5) Scan: combine selected [elements] into a chapter synopsis that fits the focus THEME and one other.
 6) Interpreter: GOTO 4 or write the synopsis down.
 If the Scan disagrees, describe a detail of their life or legacy that supports the THEMEs used.
 7) Scan: how does the detail make you feel?
 Add 1 to ACCEPTANCE, DENIAL or ANGER [initial 0] as appropriate.
 If CHAPTER<5 start the next CHAPTER, else END.

 END:
-Whatís highest?
+What‚Äôs highest?
-ACCEPTANCE: the bookís a success; the Scan is placed in storage.
+ACCEPTANCE: the book‚Äôs a success; the Scan is placed in storage.
 DENIAL: the Scan crashes, corrupting the work.
 ANGER: the Scan escapes online, causing a scandal for the publisher.
 ```